harperreed/hass-firststreet/README.md

 # FirstStreet Integration for Home Assistant 🌍💧🔥

 Welcome to the **FirstStreet Integration for Home Assistant**!
-This project allows users to monitor risk factors associated with environmental conditions, such as flooding, fires, heatwaves, winds, and air quality, based on property location.
-All data is sourced from the FirstStreet API.
+This project enables users to monitor risk factors associated with environmental conditions such as flooding, fires, heatwaves, winds, and air quality, all based on property location.
+The data is sourced directly from the FirstStreet API.

 ## Summary of Project 📜